amnasa645/Lung-Nodule-Quantification/README.md

 The preprocessing uses watershed algorithm to segment out the lungs, resizing and resampling of scans.

 ## Pipeline
 In this project, the user provides 2D ROI bounding box of the nodule on one slice.
-The nodule is then segmented out using the results of my project [here](https://github.com/amalmsaleem/Lung-Nodule-Segmentation).
+The nodule is then segmented out using 2D Resnet(https://github.com/amalmsaleem/Lung-Nodule-Segmentation).
 This is shown below:

 ![image](https://user-images.githubusercontent.com/99807582/199526013-ccc61fdf-6380-4e9f-b38f-c09a1fcb2bcc.png)